Guide to Capital Markets Tribunal Proceedings

 - any other matter that may further promote a fair and efficient hearing.

-For more information, see Rule 20 of the Rules of Procedure and Forms.
+For more information, see rule 33 of the Rules of Procedure.

 Can a hearing be conducted in French?

-For more information, see Rule 24 of the Rules of Procedure and Forms and section 4(1) in the Practice Guideline.
+For more information, see rule 10(1) of the Rules of Procedure.

 What if I need an interpreter for English or French?